CollinsWanjau/alx-system_engineering-devops/command_line_for_the_win/README.md

 * Complete the 9 next tasks, getting to 18 total.

 ## 2. Reach the perfect cube, 27
-* Complete the 9 next tasks, getting to 27 total.

-1. A symbolic link is a type of file that is a reference to another file.
+#### 1. A symbolic link is a type of file that is a reference to another file.

 Create a symbolic link named take-the-command-challenge that points to the file tmp/files/take-the-command-challenge.